gemfire/gemfire-developer-website/content/blog/gemfire-write-behind-event-handling-with-spring-jpa/index.md

 ---
+title: GemFire Write-Behind Event Handling with Spring JPA
 date: 2020-06-12
-description: A small project to show how VMware GemFire write-behind event handling can be implemented with Spring Data JPA and Spring Boot Data Geode.
 lastmod: '2021-04-22'
 team:
 - Juan Jose Ramos
-title: GemFire Write-Behind Event Handling with Spring JPA
 type: blog
+description: A small project to show how VMware GemFire write-behind event handling can be implemented with Spring Data JPA and Spring Boot for VMware GemFire.
 ---

 ## Introduction